NamesReed/ReedsKeebs/README.md

 ### Join my discord for help: https://discord.gg/JtBQ8nmr7R

 ### If you have a ProMicro or similar, you will find instructions for flashing within the Alish40 QMK Firmware directory.
+### I've since learned some more about KMK, do not use this guide for RP2040's at the moment.
+I need to make some changes.
 # If you have a KB2040 and an Alish board, follow these instructions for installation of KMK firmware.